 MSN Clients and MSN Servers SHALL support at least the procedure defined in section 10.1.1.

-In addition, MSN Clients and MSN Servers SHALL support HTTP over Transport Layer Security (TLS) as specified in [OMA TLS] for server authentication over MSN-1 interface.
+In addition, MSN Clients and MSN Servers SHALL support HTTP over Transport Layer Security (TLS) as specified in [OMA TLS] for server authentication.

 User authentication based on username and password